High-frequency intraday trading for battery storages: Results

 All results are generated using historical 2021 order book data from the EPEX Spot continuous intraday market for Germany, focusing on hourly products.
 It is not possible ex post to simulate iceberg orders correctly given the EPEX dataset, so we omit them in our simulations.
 The exchange allows for price increments of $0.01$ \texteuro \ and volume increments at $0.1$ MWh, defining the minimum action size on the market as $u = 0.1$ MWh.
 The discretization of the dynamic programming action is defined at the most accurate minimum value of $\kappa = 1$ throughout.

 Clearly, in real-life trading, there will always be some delay between two consecutive optimizations.
-We explicitly model this delay $\Delta t$ and conceptually split it into two components: the \textit{solve-time} and the \textit{technical delay}.
+We explicitly model this delay $\Delta t$ and conceptually split it into two components: the \textit{solve-time} and the \textit{technical delay}:

 The solve time represents the time required to find an optimal solution for a given intrinsic problem.
 The technical delay accounts for various operational latencies, such as communication delays with the exchange, delays caused by internal database and trading systems, and other post-solve delays before the submitted orders are matched on the exchange.
 If the combined delay exceeds $1$ ms (the tick duration of the EPEX Spot market), this has two effects on trading: Firstly, there is the risk that an order placed by our policy may not be matched since its intended counterpart either expired or was cleared against other market participants' orders in the meantime.
 We deal with this by submitting all-or-none orders that expire if they are not immediately cleared, which might lead to non-physical positions, i.e., market positions that cannot be matched by a feasible schedule of injections and withdrawals.
 In such a situation, further trades are required to correct the position so that the final battery schedule becomes physically feasible.
 However, in the way the intrinsic problem is set up, such positions would be corrected in the next call of the intrinsic problem, forcing the RI to return to a physical position as quickly as possible.

 The second issue arising from delays is that the policy might not be able to react to every single order book update.
 In particular, we assume that the next intrinsic is solved only at $t^*+\Delta t$ observing the updated order book state at this time.
 Hence, if there are updates to the order book in the time interval $(t^*, t^*+\Delta t)$, the policy will not be able to react immediately to it.
+We give a short overview of our chosen standard parameters in Table \ref{tab:baseline_params}, and provide a graphic overview of the simplified execution logic in Figure \ref{fig:flowchart}.

 Finally, we remark that when backtesting, we correctly account for changes in the order book caused by our actions.
 This in particular means that EPEX orders cleared against the orders of our policy are available shorter than in the actual history, and consequently that subsequent clearing of orders by other market participants changes.
 This introduces a strong path-dependency of varying trading policies.